kajott/CompoKit/README.md

     - CKLaunch is configured to run `.a500` and `.amiga` files through that, so simply renaming Amiga 500 4k/64k intros from `.exe` (or whatever) to `.a500` makes them runnable
 - TIC-80
   - `.tic` files started via CKLaunch run fullscreen and without the startup animation
+- Python
+  - standard "portable" installation in the subdirectory `bin/python`
+  - wrapper script `python.cmd` in `bin` runs Python from there
 - Chrome: special settings when run through `bin/Chrome.cmd` and `Sahli/_run.cmd` scripts and CKLaunch's default configuration
   - fullscreen mode
   - `--allow-file-acces-from-files`